-Such a meeting could lessen immediate pressure on President Obama to abandon his diplomatic outreach to Tehran, which has yet to yield concrete results.
+Direct talks with Iran could lessen immediate pressure on President Obama to abandon his attempts to engage with Tehran, which critics say has yet to yield concrete results.

 “Clearly, if Iran refuses to negotiate seriously, we – the United States and the international community and the Security Council – can draw conclusions from that”

 Philip Crowley, US state department spokesman

 In its proposal, Iran ignored a demand by the six world powers for a freeze of its uranium enrichment, which critics say could lead to the production of a nuclear weapon.

 Gareth Porter, an independent historian and journalist, said that Iran’s proposal still provided some scope for discussion on its nuclear activity.

 “It does not mean that they’re not going to talk about the nuclear issue,” he told Al Jazeera.

 “On the contrary, there is a piece of the proposal that they have put forward which alludes to the rights of states with regard to advanced technology.

 “That is the rubric under which they clearly intend to discuss the whole subject of their nuclear programme.”

 Soon after the US comments, Manouchehr Mottaki, Iran’s foreign minister, said that the US and others had acknowledged “that our package has major topics for holding constructive negotiations”.